craigmulligan/toysql/docs/source/datatypes.rst

 .. note::
   Take special note of this Int8 interface.
 Every Datatype, Record Cell, Page will implement the :code:`.from_bytes`, and :code:`.to_bytes` methods.

-Luck for us python's standard library gives us all the tools we need to implement these methods.
+Lucky for us python's standard library gives us all the tools we need to implement these methods.
 The following code
 will serialize an integer to and from hexadecimal bytes.
 We have specified that we want the bit order to be big endian [#]_ and unsigned [#]_

 .. code-block:: python